-But I know, above all else, that we must start to take these steps - now.
+But I know, above all else, that we much start to take these steps--now.

-The United States and its Allies, Great Britain and France, have, over the past months, tried to take some of these steps.
+The United States and its allies, Great Britain and France, have over the past months tried to take some of these steps.
 Let no one say that we shun the conference table.

-On the record has long stood the request of the United States, Great Britain and France, to negotiate with the Soviet Union the problems of a divided Germany.
+On the record has long stood the request of the United States, Great Britain, and France to negotiate with the Soviet Union the problems of a divided Germany.

-On that record has long stood the request of the same three nations to negotiate an Austrian peace treaty.
+On that record has long stood the request of the same three nations to negotiate the problems of Korea.